cooper/ferret/doc/Keywords.md

 This does not affect any future calls, only the current one.
-Also note that it does not emulate a function return; any statements below it will still execute unless it is followed by an explicit `return` statement.
+Also note that it does not emulate a function return; any statements below it will still execute unless it is followed by an explicit `->` statement.

 ```
 # on INT, ask "are you sure?"